robotwilliams/robot-williams/src/pages/index.md

     testimonialslist:
       - author: Mike Kitner
         avatar: /images/blank-avatar-man-in-suit.jpg
-        content: "Rob was able to get out blog up and running after looking at the issue for a short period of time.
-He also improved the code to allow a quicker load time. "
+        content: Rob was able to get our blog up and running after looking at the issue for a short period of time.
+He also improved the code to allow a quicker load times.
   - type: postsblock
     title: RoBlog
     section_id: latest-posts